• Skip to primary navigation

 Brown gravy has a deep and hearty flavor while white gravy adds a creamy and comforting touch.

-These special flavors make each type of gravy a unique and delightful addition to any meal.
+These special flavors make each type of gravy a unique and pleasant addition to any meal.

 Similarities Between Brown Gravy and White Gravy